nasa/dorado-sensitivity/README.md

 wave events.
 This repository contains a simple sensitivity and exposure time calculator for Dorado.

-This packages can estimate the signal to noise, exposure time, or limiting magnitude for an astronomical source with a given spectrum using the [CCD signal to noise equation].
+This package can estimate the signal to noise, exposure time, or limiting magnitude for an astronomical source with a given spectrum using the [CCD signal to noise equation].
 It models the following noise contributions: